 - Melanoma typically becomes fatal when the dog can no longer breathe normally or cannot eat (or is losing weight despite eating well).
 Aggressive forms can progress in a matter of weeks, while less aggressive forms may not cause an issue for over a year, especially with treatment.

-Melanoma in Dogs: a Tumor of the Cells That Control Pigment
+Melanoma in Dogs: A Tumor of the Cells That Control Pigment

 Location Matters in Canine Melanoma

-Melanomas tend to grow quickly and spread or metastasize, to other locations in the body.
 The location of a canine melanoma tumor tends to impact how aggressive it will be.1

-For example, a general rule in melanoma is that if a tumor grows on or within one centimeter of a mucous membrane, it will behave dangerously.2 (The lining of the mouth and nose are examples of mucous membranes.)
+For example, a general rule in melanoma is that if a tumor grows on or within one centimeter of a mucous membrane, it will behave dangerously.2 The lining of the mouth and nose are examples of mucous membranes.

 Let’s discuss the main locations and types of melanoma in dogs.